Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ![image](https://user-images.githubusercontent.com/45278231/111393902-8e51f000-86b1-11eb-80aa-3a004f626a23.png)

 On line 34 you can see getting the secret from the intent and on line 35 checking if the secret is correct.
+For better security a much more secure secret should be used as this one could easily be brute forced.

 ## Summary
-The exploit presented is haivng an exported service which then allows anyone to make a transaction of their choosing.
-This is quite an extream example as banking apps won't let you do this but this example is to portray the dangers that come with an exported service.
+The exploit presented is haivng an exported Service which then allows anyone to make a transaction of their choosing.
+This is quite an extream example as no banking app would have an exported Service such as this one.
+However, it is still possible for developers to create exported services which have unwanted behavours.
+This walkthrough shows that you need to think when using a Service if it should be exported, and if it should then should you only allow certain apps to be able to start it.